TelegramBots/book/src/4/passport/README.md

 As a bot developer, you can use it to receive confidential user data in an end-to-end encrypted fashion.
 There are several Know Your Customer(KYC) solutions that have already added support for Telegram Passport.

-This guide is targeted at bot developers and assumes audience is already familiar with:
+This guide is targeted at bot developers and assumes the audience is already familiar with:

 - [Telegram Passport]
 - [Telegram Passport Example]